enkidulan/goods_search/Readme.rst

 Installation notes
 ==================

+You need to have python 3.5 or newest to build this environment.

 For environment set up zc.buildout is used (https://pypi.python.org/pypi/zc.buildout/2.3.1)

 Before building it you need to set up environment version you would like to have.